diegomacario/Super-Sunshine/README.md

 2. A shiny surface presents specular highlights.
 3. A mirror surface shows the reflections of other objects.

-(Note that I did not mention translucency, transparency, refraction or any other effects that involve the transmission of light into different media, because they are not supported by the ray-tracer described in this readme.
+(Note that I did not mention translucency, transparency, refraction or any other effects that involve the transmission of light into different media, because they are not supported by Super-Sunshine yet.
 Come back in a few weeks and you will hopefully find an expanded discussion!)

-Let's break these visual effects down into their basic components (this will help me illustrate how to use the ray-tracer described in this readme, and it will give you an understanding of how it works):
+Let's break these visual effects down into their basic components (this will help me illustrate how to use Super-Sunshine, and it will give you an understanding of how it works):

 The first one is the simplest of the three.
 I like to approach it by thinking about the following situation: